liamford/frontdoor/README.md

     ```

-## Kafka and API Stubs for Testing
+## Temporal , Kafka and API Stubs for Testing

 To set up Kafka and mock API services for local development and testing, follow these steps:

-docker-compose -f src/test/resources/docker-compose.yml up -d
+docker-compose -f src/test/resources/compose/docker-compose.yml up -d

+OR

+gradle composeUp

 The setup includes:

 Apache Kafka with Zookeeper for message streaming

 MockServer for simulating API responses during testing

+Temporal for Integration testing

 ## Getting Started